hieusydo/Airline-Reservation-System/docs/queries.md

 GROUP BY email ORDER BY sales
 ```

-List the total commission each agent has earned, sorted by highest earned
+List the total commission each agent has earned, sorted by highest earned.
-Assumes 10% commission, and extracting top 5 sellers is done in python
+Assumes 10% commission, and extracting top 5 sellers is done in python.
 ```sql
 SELECT email,SUM(flight.price)*0.1 AS commission
 FROM booking_agent NATURAL JOIN purchases NATURAL JOIN ticket NATURAL JOIN flight